 Required information includes:

 You do not want to make a mistake and fail to register your foreign LLC within FL.
+We are happy to help as your registered agent if you like.
 If you do so and still conduct business, you will be unable to bring lawsuits within Florida.
 Furthermore, you will have liability for the penalties and fees owed in addition to civil penalties of $500 to $1,000 per year of violation.

 If you do not register, this will NOT invalidate contracts formed by your LLC.
 Nor will it stop you from defending yourself in a lawsuit.
 It is also important to note that just because you transacted business without the proper certificate, this does NOT mean that managers or members will be liable for obligations or debts of the LLC.